Helpful Insurance Information and Tips

 - Find out what Urgent Care/Walk-In Clinics are available in your plan’s Medical Provider Network for your area.

 When you set an appointment with a doctor or other medical provider they will need to see your insurance card which will provide them with your insurance company's name and billing address, and also with your insurance policy number.

-Depending upon your plan design, the medical provider will either ask you for a payment at the time of your appointment, and/or they will bill your insurance company.
+Depending upon your plan design, the medical provider will either ask you for payment at the time of your appointment and/or they will bill your insurance company.